Dunkin’ Donuts Franchise Costs

 Secure franchise funding

-• Equipment loan: With an equipment loan, you borrow the money upfront to buy large kitchen machinery and repay it in fixed, monthly installments of principal and interest.
+- Equipment loan: With an equipment loan, you borrow the money upfront to buy large kitchen machinery and repay it in fixed, monthly installments of principal and interest.
+The equipment serves as collateral for the loan, and you may be required to make a down payment.

-• Business line of credit: Business lines of credit come with lower borrowing limits, but you can borrow from these revolving lines of credit as needed and pay back only what you borrow plus interest.
+- Business line of credit: Business lines of credit come with lower borrowing limits, but you can borrow from these revolving lines of credit as needed and you’ll only pay interest on what you borrow.

 Prepare for your grand opening

-You’ll participate in the Dunkin’ Brand training program for about 15 days and have access to online training as well.
-You’ll also work with the Dunkin’ real estate team to develop your site.
+You’ll work with the Dunkin’ real estate team to develop your site.
 You’ll then need to set up your back-of-house technology, train your employees and access marketing programs for your store before your grand opening.

 Dunkin’ Donuts franchise pros and cons